The patient always comes first

 Adult degenerative scoliosis is a condition where a right-left or lateral curve develops in a previously straight spine secondary to advanced degenerative disc disease.

-The market disrupting design and manufacturing process of Modulus integrates endplate porosity with an optimized body lattice structure, providing a fully porous architecture and favorable environment for bone in-growth1 while enhancing visualization compared to traditional Ti interbody implants in a variety of imaging modalities.
+The market disrupting design and manufacturing process of Modulus integrates endplate porosity with an optimized body lattice structure, providing a fully porous architecture and favorable environment for bone in-growth while enhancing visualization compared to traditional Ti interbody implants in a variety of imaging modalities.

 Porous PEEK is manufactured through a proprietary extrusion process which produces a unified porous-to-solid structure that mimics the cortical-to-cancellous transition of bone.
 Currently available for Cervical and Thoracolumbar applications, Cohere® and Coalesce™ are the only porous PEEK interbody implants available in the market.